-Rubik is a municipality located in the mountainous Mireditë District, in the central-north of Albania, along a national roadway which links Tirana/Lezhë County with Rrëshen/Kukes County and the new Albanian-Kosovo Highway.
-Surrounding Rubik are eleven villages: Fang, Katund i Vjeter, Bulshizë, Rasfik, Fierzë, Munaz, Rreja e Velës, Livadhëza, Vau Shkjezë, Rrethi i Eperm, Bulgër, and Rreja e Zezë.
+Rubik is a municipality located in the mountainous Mireditë District, in the central-north of Albania, along a national roadway that links Tirana/Lezhë County with Rrëshen/Kukes County and the new Albanian-Kosovo Highway.
+Surrounding Rubik are eleven villages: Fang, Katund I Vjeter, Bulshizë, Rasfik, Fierzë, Munaz, Rreja e Velës, Livadhëza, Vau Shkjezë, Rrethi I Eperm, Bulgër, and Rreja e Zezë.
 Roughly 3,500 people reside in Rubik, most of whom work as teachers, own small family businesses, farm, or travel to a nearby town to work as local government officials.

 Only one road, about two kilometers long, runs through this small town.
 Both sides of the road are lined with cafés, small businesses, apartment buildings, and fruit/vegetable stands.
 At the south end of the road is Kishё e Shelbuemit (the Church of the Ascension, in English).
 Rubik is also made up of one health center, one soccer field, countless gardens, one high school, one kindergarten, and one 9-year school.